frank038/jawm-xorg-window-manager-/README.md

   - execute xterm: x
   - custom actions: 1 and 2 and 3 and 4 (actually empty)
   - left mouse button: move the window
+- sloppy focus (if enabled)
+- colors and borders and titlebar size

 Limitations:
 - no multimonitor support;